-The Company is exposed to credit risk by holding cash, deposit, and reclamation deposits.
-This risk is minimized by holding the cash and deposit in a large Canadian chartered bank.
+The Company is exposed to credit risk by holding cash and reclamation deposits.
+The exposure on cash is minimized by holding the cash in a large Canadian financial institution.
 The Company's exposure on its reclamation deposits is minimal as they are due from the provincial government of British Columbia.